Hardware and Software Platform Inference: Robustness of HSPI

-In the perfect HSPI scenario, our methods can help identify the exact components in a model's software and hardware supply chains as mentioned in \Cref{sec:discuss:software} and \Cref{sec:discuss:hardware}.
-This would allow users to produce and validate the software and hardware bill of materials, as suggested by recent research \citep{arora2022strengthening}.
-By doing so, HSPI could become a key tool in enabling ML governance -- a framework of standards and principles to ensure that an ML system operates responsibly upon deployment.
-The proposed HSPI problem formulation, including Schl\"{o}gl et al.'s insights on EQCs, will help in shaping standards in different stages of an ML model's life cycle from testing to deployment \citep{chandrasekaran2021sok}.

-\textbf{Traceability and Accountability}: In complex ML workflows, traceability of the exact software and hardware configurations used in model training and inference is essential for building trust and accountability.
-This would help in identifying the origin of specific model behavior differences, making reproduction of behavior easier.
-This traceability is not only crucial for debugging but also for audits, security, and mitigating risks from potential tampering or errors.

-\textbf{Establishing Industry Standards}: HSPI can drive the adoption of industry-wide standards for documenting and verifying hardware and software configurations in ML development.
-Standardized reporting of hardware architectures, library versions, and compilers would enable researchers and practitioners to replicate results reliably.
-This would also help in establishing ML quality control norms.

-\textbf{Model Sharing and Deployment Reliability}: Replicability through HSPI and newly established industry standards can further model sharing practices.
-Detailed information about the training and inference environment can reduce deployment issues related to hardware and software mismatches and can help users understand potential limitations or dependencies on specific hardware or software components.
-This will ultimately create an environment fostering confidence in using models developed by other people.

-\subsection{Robustness of HSPI}
+\section{Robustness of HSPI}

 Several mitigation strategies can be employed to make the inference of hardware and software platforms significantly more difficult.
 These strategies focus on disrupting the patterns and subtle variations exploited by HSPI.
 For logits, introducing random bit flips into the decision-making process can help mask the unique quantization patterns associated with specific hardware architectures.
 This technique adds a layer of noise that obscures the underlying hardware fingerprints, while incurring minimal overheads associated with sampling random numbers.
 Similarly, for border inputs, adding random noise to the input data can disrupt the precise calculations that lead to divergent behavior across different hardware and software configurations.
 This noise injection makes it harder for attackers to identify the specific conditions that trigger variations in model outputs, yet can potentially come with utility degradation.